-Have no fear, today's cataract surgery is one of the safest and most commonly performed surgeries worldwide.
+Today, cataract surgery is one of the safest and most commonly performed surgeries worldwide.

 What Are the Signs of Cataracts and What Causes Them?

 Many people are unaware that they have cataracts because the changes in their vision are so gradual.
 Prominent signs of cataracts include clouded, blurred or dim vision.
 Other common symptoms of cataracts can include, but are not limited to: